 The Crimson Finance Fund (CFF) increases access to a range of short-term working capital products for small and medium enterprises (SMEs) in all sectors of the Kosovo economy, with a special focus on helping businesses owned by women and other marginalized groups.
 The goal of the program is to expand assistance to the financial sector in order to address a gap in short-term working capital financing.

 The Crimson Finance Fund, registered locally as a non-banking financial institution, addresses the needs of riskier but still viable borrowers, like entrepreneurs, farmers, processors, women, and minorities with less experience and fixed asset collateral.
 CFF addresses the needs of those not adequately served by other financial institutions.

-USAID initially provided $700,000 to CFF for loans.
-In 2010, USAID/Kosovo added $1.5 million to provide critical missing financial products to the agricultural sector.
-The funds are being used to provide working capital credit through Purchase Order Financing (POF) and to enable farmers to lease agricultural equipment.
+USAID initially provided $700,000 to CFF for loans, followed by an additional $1.5 million in 2010 to provide critical missing financial products to the agricultural sector.
+These funds are primarily being used to provide working capital credit to enable farmers to lease agricultural equipment.

 USAID Contact: Dardane Peja

 Implementing Partner: Crimson Capital